 There is the usual trade-off between speed, memory, and accuracy.
 Very generally speaking we can say that the DLF is faster than QWE, but QWE is much easier on memory usage.
 QWE allows you to control the accuracy.
 A standard quadrature in the form of QUAD is also provided.
 QUAD is generally orders of magnitudes slower, and more fragile depending on the input arguments.
 However, it can provide accurate results where DLF and QWE fail.

-The kernel can run in parallel using numexpr.
-This option is activated by setting opt='parallel'.
+Parts of the kernel can run in parallel using numexpr.
+This option is activated by setting opt='parallel' (see subsection Parallelisation).
 It is switched off by default.